Is Las Vegas expensive? How much do I need to save to be able to book a trip to Las Vegas? We share the answers after our many trips to Sin City.

 Transport in Las Vegas

-If you are staying on the strip and want to spend your time predominately exploring the hotels and casinos also on the strip, then transport costs aren’t really a thing to worry about.
+If you are staying on the strip and want to spend your time predominately exploring the hotels and casinos also on the strip, then transport costs aren’t something to worry about.

-• Las Vegas Monorail – The Las Vegas Monorail runs along the back of the strip from MGM up to Bally’s.
+- Las Vegas Monorail – The Las Vegas Monorail runs along the back of the strip from MGM up to Bally’s.
 Tickets cost $5 one way or $12 for a day pass.
-Personally, we didn’t use this monorail because it is so pricey for the length you travel.

-• Taxis – Taxis are all over Vegas and of course, the cost varies depending on traffic and distance.
-When you arrive at Las Vegas Airport, you will see a list of all the Vegas hotels and the taxi rate; from the airport to The Cosmopolitan it cost us $22.
+- Taxis – Taxis are all over Vegas and of course, the cost varies depending on traffic and distance.
+When you arrive at Las Vegas Airport, you will see a list of all the Vegas hotels and the taxi rate; from the airport to The Cosmopolitan it costs us $22.
 Meters start at $3.30 and increase by $2.60 per mile.

 Note: Taxis will often be lined up around hotels so head to the main exit to get a taxi.
 They can’t be hailed on the street in Vegas, you must be picked up from a physical address.